zhiyb/hpce-2016-cw5-yz4116/readme.md

 Julia
 -----

-Julia algorithm renders each pixels independently, without any dependencies, therefore it can be simply parallelised.
+Julia algorithm renders each pixels independently, therefore it can be simply parallelised.

 The 2 loops in reference implementation (one from frame renderer, another one from `Execute()` calculates actual pixel output) were merged together, gives a greater speed up.

+By comparing the execution time of pure CPU TBB implementation and pure GPU OpenCL implementation, I decided to switch to OpenCL version only when the puzzle scale becomes larger than 1000, when both implementations take approximately the same time.

 RandomWalk
 ----------